-Aluminum Rolling ("RO") - As part of its aluminum roll forming capabilities, Martinrea manufactures coiled and flat metal sheets for automotive parts, predominately interior trim, and non-automotive applications, such as frame components for mechanical engineering, suitcase shells or containers used in the cosmetic industry.
+Aluminum Rolling ("RO") - As part of its aluminum roll forming capabilities, Martinrea manufactures coiled and flat metal sheets for automotive parts, predominately interior trim, and non-automotive applications, such as frame components for mechanical engineering, or containers used in the cosmetic industry.
 Martinrea intends to expand its rolling presence in the automotive sector (exterior parts as well as body parts).

-Machining - Martinrea has significant machining capability in its operations in order to provide a fully machined part, such as an engine block, to a customer.
+Machining - Martinrea has significant machining capability in its operations in order to provide a fully machined part, such as transmission and E-motor housings or aluminum subframes, to a customer.
 Martinrea has leading capabilities in machining to final dimensions, bending, jointing, testing and cleaning.
-Deep process know-how is utilized to ensure that the components and modules delivered straight to the line also satisfy the tightest tolerances.
+Deep process knowhow is utilized to ensure that the components and modules delivered straight to the line also satisfy the tightest tolerances.
 The Company's industrial operation also utilizes and is expanding its machining capabilities.